ERNICommunity/angular-starter-project/README.md

 Bootstrap is a front-end open source toolkit which helps to quickly design and customize responsive mobile-first sites.
 To be able to use Bootstrap, the dependencies `bootstrap` and `jquery` have been added to `package.json`.
-In `angular.json`, the Bootstrap style sheet has been added ("styles") and the Bootstrap and the jQuery JS files have been added as "scripts".
+In `angular.json`, the Bootstrap style sheet has been added ("styles"), and the Bootstrap and the jQuery JS files have been added as "scripts".

 ### ERNI styled frontend